Back to Blog

 1. Revenue Per Technician

 Revenue per technician measures the average income generated by each field worker over a specific period.
-This KPI helps you understand workforce productivity and identify top performers who deserve recognition or additional responsibilities.
-Calculate this metric by dividing total revenue by the number of active technicians, and track it monthly to spot trends in productivity and efficiency.
+This KPI is a core component of any estimating KPI dashboard for owners because it sets the baseline for hiring decisions, truck investments, and growth projections.
+Calculate it by dividing total revenue by the number of active technicians, and track it monthly to spot productivity trends.
+It also helps CSR and dispatch teams understand how scheduling quality translates to revenue output.

-Industry benchmarks suggest successful plumbing businesses generate between $150,000 and $300,000 per technician annually, though this varies by market and service specialization.
-If your numbers fall below this range, investigate whether scheduling inefficiencies, inadequate training, or pricing issues are limiting revenue potential.
-Fieldproxy's unlimited user model ensures you can scale your team without worrying about per-seat software costs eating into these margins.
+Industry benchmarks suggest plumbing businesses typically generate between $150,000 and $300,000 per technician annually as of 2026, though this varies by market, service mix (residential vs. commercial), and whether technicians sell service agreements.
+If your numbers fall below this range, investigate scheduling gaps, pricing, or training deficiencies.
+Fieldproxy's unlimited user model ensures you can scale your team without per-seat software costs compressing these margins.

 2. Gross Profit Margin